eyeseegIT/Unit-2-Project/README.md

-# Project Title: Unit 2 Project
+# Unit 2 Project: Foodie Baby
 An app to help parents spend less time thinking about a well-balanced diet for their little new eater.
 Appropriate for infants 6+ months.
 Great for baby-led weaning.
 When a user logs in, they can contribute their idea for other parents, edit their contribution, add and delete items to a personal list, and write notes to self about each item.

 # Links
-Check out the app <a href="https://baby-food-project.herokuapp.com/">here</a>!
+Check out the app <a href="https://foodie-baby.herokuapp.com/">here</a>!
 <br>
 See the planning it took to make the app <a href="https://trello.com/b/3jdjP1Ic/unit-2-project">here</a>.